Viktor Nikitin (pilot): Emigration to Yugoslavia

 Soon, after Western intervention failed, the entire Nikitin family went into exile from Odessa across the Crimea, Simferopol and Sevastopol to Varna, Bulgaria, where they temporarily resided.

 To survive, the male members of the family had to do the hardest physical labor.
 As a White Russian exiles were slowly leaving to the Western European countries, Nikitin family at the invitation of the prince Alesander of Yugoslavia boarded a ship and via Constantinople and Gallipoli in 1921 was moved to Yugoslavia.

 First residency of Nikitin family was in Novi Sad, probably because at that time Novi Sad was the aviation center of the new state, later they moved to Zemun, where they found conditions favorable for permanent residence.
 In Zemun, Viktor built a luxury 4-storey house which was finished three months before his death.

 Upon his arrival in Novi Sad 1921, he started working as a laborer at the airport.
 At that time, the Yugoslav military aviation experts were required of all professions and profiles.
 As Viktor was highly qualified, he started working as an aviation mechanic at the Novi Sad airport.
 After a few years, he moved to SIDNA (Franco-Romanian airline) and worked as an airline mechanic.
 He was trying to restart his position as a pilot and finally succeeded.
 He was hired as a pilot and a flight instructor in military aviation.
 His reputation and obvious knowledge were his best recommendation.
 Viktor Nikitin was an officer in the Yugoslav Royal Air Force (JKRV) and later when he worked in Aeroput, next to all of his obligations, he continued training junior pilots, flying practice and has maintained the war planes until the end of his life.

 Aeroput

 This company has engaged the first pilots - Viktor Nikitin, Vladimir Striževski and Mihail Jarošenko.
-It was for them, the lure of professional flight and the plane becomes something more.
-There were a lot of temptations in a relatively fragile aircraft, with no navigation, complex weather conditions and other difficulties but flights were an adventure for Viktor Nikitin.
-While working at Aeroput, Nikitin made 466 hours of flight time.
-He was a complete pilot who knew the plane he was flying.
+Nonetheless, aircraft was relatively fragile, with no navigation, complex weather conditions and other difficulties.
+While working at Aeroput, Nikitin became an experienced pilot, having made 466 hours of flight time.

-As a skilled pilot and a lover of blue heights, Nikitin gladly responded to calls for flying Aero Club, who at the time worked intensively to popularize aviation.
-At public events, he piloted aircraft type de Havillend performing cool moves in the air.
+As a skilled pilot, Nikitin responded to calls for flying Aero Club, who at the time worked intensively to popularize aviation.
+At public events, he piloted aircraft type de Havillend and performed tricks.

 During his career, Nikitin had only three incidents: